Collision-free Source Seeking and Flocking Control of Multi-agents with Connectivity Preservation: Conclusions

-In this article, we analyzed the distributed flocking control problem for multi-agent system with non-holonomic constraint, and presented a safe connectivity-preserved group source seeking and flocking cohesion in the unknown cluttered environment which is covered by a certain signal distribution.
-Two distributed cohesive flocking controllers were proposed by sharing their local source gradient measurements between connected agents, which reduced the workload of relative distance measurement and calculation.
-Specifically, the proposed flocking controllers (with and without feedback linearization of nonholonomic constraint) enable an arbitrary number of agents with any initial states in the connected undirected network to converge to the flocking cohesion.
+In this article, we analyze the distributed flocking control problem for a multi-agent system with non-holonomic constraints, presenting a safe connectivity-preserved group source-seeking and flocking-cohesion algorithm in an unknown environment covered by a certain signal distribution.
+Two distributed cohesive flocking controllers are proposed by sharing their local source gradient measurements between connected agents, which reduces the workload of relative distance measurement and calculation.
+Specifically, the proposed flocking controllers enable the agents with any initial states in the connected undirected network to converge to the flocking cohesion.
 In order to guarantee a safe group motion that involves the conflict of flocking cohesion and separation rules, the potential collisions can be avoided by distributing safety control barrier certificates to each agent, which only considers the objects in the limited communication range.

-In order to guarantee a safe group motion that involves the conflict of flocking cohesion and separation rules, the potential collisions were avoided by distributing safety control barrier certificates to each agent, which only considers the objects in the limited sensing range, including neighboring inter-agents and physical obstacles in the environment.
-In this case, we relaxed the communication and computation workload for each agent with a limited sensing interaction range.
-In the proposed method, the admissible set of control input in the quadratic programming (QP) is enlarged by piecewisely optimizing an extra weight factor that balances the feasibility for reference control strategy and safety constraints satisfaction.
-By formulating and integrating different control barrier functions and safety constraints, the proposed QP framework can be applied to various constraints-driven problems, including collision avoidance and topology connectivity preservation for the multi-agent systems.